stehrn/tradebook/README.md

 # Risk System Concepts - Trade Booking & Pricing

 ## Overview
-This article will give you a flavour for how risk systems works, looking at trading desk concepts including:
+This article will give you a flavour of how a risk system works, looking at trading desk concepts including:
 * what is a trade and how can it be modelled
 * what you need before booking a trade
 * what happens when a trade is booked